-- Conflicts of duty – where our duties to one client conflict with our duty to another
+- where our duties to another client conflicts with our duty to you

 FCA Principle 8 – ‘A firm must manage conflicts of interest fairly, both between itself and its customers and between a customer and another client’.
 The SYSC Rules also require us to have adequate systems and controls to manage risks.
 The new MiFID Rules require us to formally document this.
 It is not sufficient that we rely solely on disclosure of conflicts in customer agreements etc.